Academic Year 2024-25

 Counseling & Psychological Services (CPS) 406-994-4531

 The CPS staff of psychologists and counselors is available to provide consultation to the MSU community regarding students of concern.
-They can also provide crisis assessment and intervention during office hours (M-F, 8-5) in their office or in any campus building.
-After-hours services are available to university staff who are trained in how to access on-call staff.
+They can also provide crisis assessment and intervention during office hours (M-F, 8-5).
+After-hours services are available to university staff who are training in how to access CPS on-call staff.

 Office of the Dean of Students Office (DOS) 406-994-2826

-DOS staff have the ability to reach out to students who may be experiencing difficulty due to personal, emotional, medical, or academic issues.
-They can provide necessary support and facilitate referrals for additional assistance.
-This is helpful if students are not improving or if they are not accessing available resources.
+DOS staff can reach out to students who may be experiencing difficulty due to personal, emotional, medical, or academic issues.
+They can provide necessary support and facilitate referrals for addtional assistance.
+This is helpful if students are not improving or they are not accessing available resources.

 Warning Signs & Risk Factors